Champii/Comet/README.md

 // The mandatory imports
 use comet::prelude::*;

-// This macro takes two arguments: a type for which we will implement `Component` and a HTML element
+// This macro takes two arguments:
+// - A type for which we will implement `Component`
+// - And a root HTML element
 // We implement `Component` for a simple integer. component! {
     // We use an i32 here, but you can use any stucts/enums/custom type